jxfuller1/Smart-Cropping-and-Excel/README.md

 Note:  The way the Smart cropping works is by reading the background color, then iterates through the TOP/SIDES/BOTTOM pixels each separately until it finds an RGB value significately different from the background color and sets that location for the crop.

+Note #2:  This uses PyQt5 GUI.
+You enter in the filename of the PDF you want the script to work on and it auto finds the file within the given pathway listed in the "balloned_folder" variable pathway.